ingobeans/rupple/README.md

 * roughly 5x faster than evcxr on my machine
 * no nightly required
 * crossplatform
+* figures out when input is incomplete, i.e. when you open a closure without closing it, so you can submit more lines

 install: `cargo install --git https://github.com/ingobeans/rupple.git`